Well-posedness for Cauchy fractional problems involving discrete convolution operators: Introduction

-In regards to fractional discrete models, Keyantuo et. al. in \cite{KLW3} determined the explicit representation of fundamental solution for \eqref{Main1} in the subdiffusive fractional case (i.e, $0<\alpha,\beta\leq1$) through the subordination principles on Wright and L\'evy functions (see \cite{AM}), obtaining an integral representation.
+The analytical study of this class of equations and the representation of fundamental solution (also known as "Green functions") and its properties has received increasing interest from researchers in the last decade.
+Ciaurri et. al in \cite{CGRTV} obtain the maximum principle, weighted $\ell^p(\mathbb{Z})$-boundedness of conjugate harmonic functions, Riesz transforms and square functions of Littlewood-Paley for \eqref{Main1} considering $ B=(-\Delta)^\alpha, \alpha\in(0,1]$ and $\beta=1$.
+Under the same assumptions, Lizama and Roncal proved properties of the fundamental solution, such as spectrum, $\ell^1$-norm, almost periodicity, etc, using operator theory techniques with the properties of the Bessel functions to develop a theory of analytic semigroups and cosine operators generated by this operator.
+With regard to fractional semidiscrete systems, Keyantuo et. al. in \cite{KLW3} determined the explicit integral representation of the fundamental solution for \eqref{Main1} for $B=(-\Delta_d)^{\alpha}$ in the subdiffusive case (i.e, $0<\alpha,\beta\leq1$) through the subordination principles on Wright and L\'evy functions (see \cite{AM}).
 Furthermore, the authors proved the fact that the discrete fractional Laplacian generates a Markovian semigroup (see \cite[Theorem 3.8]{KLW3}).
 After, González-Camus et. al. in \cite{GKLW} got the representation of the explicit fundamental solution for \eqref{Main1} in the subdiffusive and superdiffusive fractional cases (i.e, $0<\alpha\leq1$, with $0<\beta\leq1$ and $1<\beta\leq2$ respectively) in terms of the generalized Wright functions.
-In both cases, the discrete Fourier transform was the fundamental tool in order to get their respective representations.
+It is worthwhile to mention that the discrete Fourier transform is the fundamental tool in order to get their respective representations and its properties.

-For the fractional backward/forward Euler operator, in \cite{ALT} the authors obtained maximum and comparison principles results for the discrete fractional derivatives, as well as regularity results when the space is a mesh of length $h$, and approximation results to the continuous fractional derivative in Marchaud sense.
+For the fractional backward/forward Euler operator, in \cite{ALT} the authors present a maximum and comparison principles for the discrete fractional derivatives, as well as regularity results when the space is a one dimensional mesh of length $h$.
+Rates of approximation results to the continuous fractional derivative in Marchaud sense are also accomplished.

-A general method for the study of the system \eqref{Main1} was presented by González-Camus et. al in \cite{GLM}, where the solution (unique) was obtained explicitly in terms of Mittag-Leffler on the Banach Algebra $\ell^1(\Z)$, as well as an integral representation, based in subordination principles and functional calculus presented in \cite{AM} and \cite{Ba2001}, respectively.
+Quite recently, a general method for the study of the system \eqref{Main1} was presented by González-Camus et. al in \cite{GLM}, where the solution (unique) was obtained explicitly in terms of Mittag-Leffler on the Banach Algebra $\ell^1(\Z)$, as well as an integral representation and its properties such as $\ell^1(\mathbb{Z})$-norms, spectrum, among others, based on the subordination principle on Wright function and functional calculus presented in \cite{AM} and \cite{Ba2001}, respectively.
 The explicit representation through Mittag-Leffler function is given by